martinthomson/i-d-template/doc/SETUP.md

 ## xml2rfc

 All systems require [xml2rfc](http://xml2rfc.tools.ietf.org/).
-This requires [Python](https://www.python.org/).
-The easiest way to get `xml2rfc` is with [pip](https://pip.pypa.io/en/stable/installing/), which is either installed with python, or part of the `python-pip` package on most distributions.
+This requires [Python 3](https://www.python.org/).
+Be sure not to get Python 2, which is no longer supported.
+The easiest way to get `xml2rfc` is with [pip](https://pip.pypa.io/en/stable/installing/), which is either installed with python, or part of the `python-pip` or `python3-pip` package on most distributions.

 On Cygwin, you'll need to install `pip` directly: